0Kelv/cairo-simple-calculator/README.md

-# A simple onchain calulator written in Cairo
+# A simple onchain calculator written in Cairo